Serious Sam: The First Encounter: Late development and release

 In later stages of development, Croteam reduced the number of levels from forty to fifteen.
 One sewer level was added, counter to Croteam's original intentions, to appease George Broussard, who had criticised the game for its lack of "dark, closed, impossible-to-see-anything, sewerish levels".
 They included Wolpaw as an Easter egg in the level "Hatshepsut", and Ribarić designed the secret level "Sacred Yards" to feature crates in reference to Old Man Murrays scoring system.
 The latter level also contains further secrets, including one that allows the player to pass the level without facing any enemies.
 This secret was not fully uncovered until 2015, when the player SolaisYosei was hired by Croteam and discussed the level with Ribarić.
 When a reworked, "better-looking" model for Sam replaced a placeholder quickly created by Tomislav Pongrac, the community reacted negatively to the new design.
 In response, the team reverted to the prototype and improved its geometry instead.
 The final boss, Ugh-Zan III, was modelled by lead artist Admir Elezović within three days to replace one he said was "designed totally wrong".
 In addition to Serious Modeler, the artists used Photoshop, Terragen, and LightWave 3D.

 Croteam released a second demo, "Test 2", on 15 December 2000 to trial the new multiplayer component.
 The game was reported to be 80% complete in January 2001.
 On 5 March 2001, On Deck Interactive was shut down as Westmoreland had left the company to pursue other interests.
 All games that were to be released under that label, including Serious Sam, were moved over to Gathering of Developers.
 On the following day, Gathering of Developers announced that the game had gone gold.
 It was released on 21 March 2001 and distributed in the United States by the Take-Two subsidiary Jack of All Games.
 By this time, Serious Sam had obtained the subtitle "The First Encounter.
-To aid modding efforts, it includes Serious Editor and Serious Modeler, and Croteam released a software development kit shortly after the release.
+To aid modding efforts, it includes Serious Editor and Serious Modeler, and Croteam released a software development kit shortly thereafter.